 Generally, the timing of the approvals or statements by FINMA largely depends on its workload.
-The process for a special banking licence in the case of a foreign-controlled bank may take three months; however, if the country of domicile or residence of the foreigner is not a World Trade Organization member state, the process may take significantly longer.
+The process for a special banking licence in the case of a foreign-controlled bank may take three to six months; however, if the country of domicile or residence of the foreigner is not a World Trade Organization member state, the process may take significantly longer.
 FINMA will have to assess whether that country grants the right of reciprocity.

-If the acquirer is not a foreigner, there is no formal approval or licence required; therefore, a FINMA statement is generally available within a shorter time frame.
+If the acquirer is not a foreigner, there is no additional licence required, although the new qualified participants need to be approved by FINMA.
+The approval is generally available within a slightly shorter time frame.